annasarabasheva/Personal-Project-with-Django/README.md

 ### Public Part
 - **Home Page**: A welcoming introduction to the platform, where users can search for universities based on the selected country using a search bar.
 - **All Unis Page**: Users can view details about each university, including location, description, and related information.
-- **University-students Page**: User can see all students from specific university by clicking on it with small information about each student.
+- **University-students Page**: User can see all students from specific university by clicking on it and will see small information about each student.
-- **Student Detail Page**: User can see detailed information about specific student and see his/hers discussions with other users but won't be able to rate or post a message to the student.
+- **Student Detail Page**: User can see detailed information about specific student and see his/her discussions with other users but won't be able to rate or post a message to the student.
 - **Forum Page** : Displays categories, threads and posts in an organized format.
-Users without accounts would only be able to view them, any other action is not allowed for them.
+Users without accounts will only be able to view them, any other action is not allowed for them.
 - **Login Page**: Allows existing users to log in with their username and password.
-- **Register Page**: Enables new users to create an account by providing a username, email.
+- **Register Page**: Enables new users to create an account by providing a username, email and password.
 Additionally, users can indicate if they are current students by checking the "Are you a student ?" box at the end of the registration form.

 ### Private Part (if authenticated user is not a student)
 - **My Profile Page**: Users can view their personal profile information, including their activity summary (threads created, posts made, and likes received).
 They can also edit or delete their profile.